bsnes-emu/bsnes/docs/guides/import.md

 you must put a copy of the required firmware files beside the game you want to import.
 For example,
-if you want to import Megaman X2 for the Super Famicom, which is stored in the file `mmx2.sfc`, the file `cx4.data.rom` must be placed in the same folder
+if you want to import *Mega Man X2* for the Super Famicom, which is stored in the file `mmx2.sfc`, the file `cx4.data.rom` must be placed in the same folder